Madden NFL '95: Reception

 The two sports reviewers of Electronic Gaming Monthly gave the Super NES version scores of 85% and 90%, citing the improved animations and sounds from previous Madden games and the new rules and plays.
 GamePros Weekend Warrior gave the Super NES version a positive review, expressing approval for both the game's many new features (particularly the ability to substitute players in any position) and the retention of the same user-friendly mechanics as previous Madden games.
 Reviewing the Genesis version in GamePro, Athletic Supporter noted that "unlike its SNES counterpart, Madden '95 on the Genesis doesn't always generate high-scoring games."[emphasis in original] Ben D. Rules, also of GamePro, commented that the Game Boy version, while having unavoidable portable limitations such as tiny, unrecognizable sprites and mediocre sound effects, has a surprisingly strong selection of teams and stats and well-designed gameplay.
 He concluded "While football on handhelds will probably never take off, this one's still a worthy effort."
 Fellow GamePro reviewer Tommy Glide similarly praised the Game Gear version as a worthy handheld effort which retains most of the options, teams, and plays of the home versions.
 However, he concluded that despite being "the best football game available for the Game Gear", it is not a worthwhile purchase due to the tiny, squint-inducing graphics and lack of multiplayer.

-In 2012, Madden NFL '95 was listed on Time's All-TIME 100 greatest video games list.
+In 2012, Madden NFL '95 was listed on Times All-TIME 100 greatest video games list.
 In 1995, Total! ranked the game 22nd on their Top 100 SNES Games.
-In 1995, Flux magazine rated the Sega Genesis version 50th in its Top 100 Video Games writing: "The best in EA's seemingly endless football series."
+In 1995, Flux rated the Sega Genesis version 50th in its Top 100 Video Games writing: "The best in EA's seemingly endless football series."